Building out your own campervan means you’ll have to make big decisions. One of those being your campervan bed design.

 The couch slider bed (or pull-out bed) is essentially a couch extension.
 How do you achieve this design?

 You extend a couch by installing sliding slats.
-You can mount the couch at the rear of the van or against a side wall, depending on your van’s dimensions.
+You can mount the couch at the rear or against a side wall, depending on your van’s dimensions.
+You can do this yourself, or you can buy a one from a company like Camp n Car.

 This campervan bed idea is perfect if you value living space more than having a permanent bed set up.
 The sliding slats make it super easy and quick to make up your bed at night.